ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 - Added the ApiWorksheetFunction/YIELDMAT method to Spreadsheet API.
 - Added the ApiWorksheetFunction/Z\_TEST method to Spreadsheet API.
 - Added the ApiWorksheetFunction/ZTEST method to Spreadsheet API.
-- Added the *WorksheetFunction- property to the Api object of Spreadsheet API.
+- Added the *WorksheetFunction* property to the Api object of Spreadsheet API.

 ### Protected range methods